Claude Dallas: The trial

 Dallas was charged with two counts of first degree murder, but the trial in Caldwell quickly shifted focus to the alleged aggressiveness of one of the victims, Officer Pogue.
 The issue did sway the jury to convict Dallas in October of lesser charges of voluntary manslaughter and of using a firearm in the commission of a crime.

 At least one juror cited concern that Dallas was acting in self-defense when he shot Pogue.
 On January 4, 1983, Judge Edward Lodge sentenced Dallas to a total of 30 years, the maximum for the offenses for which he had been convicted.

 Dallas lost an appeal to the state supreme court in 1985.
+He was released from prison on February 5th, 2005, after serving 22 years.

 Prison and afterwards

 Dallas escaped from the state prison east of Kuna on March 30, 1986, Easter Sunday, and was on the run for almost a year.
 His escape enlarged the legend that he was a nomadic trapper whose life conflicted with the government.
 Dallas was captured outside a 7-Eleven convenience store in Riverside, California, on March 8, 1987.
 Following his 1987 trial, he was placed in prisons in Nebraska and New Mexico and then in a high-security state prison in Kansas in July 1989.

 He completed the final three weeks of his sentence back in Idaho at Orofino in 2005.
 Dallas was released after serving 22 years in prison.
 His sentence was reduced by eight years for good behavior.
 He was released in February 2005, and since then he has been sighted living in Grouse Creek, Utah and in the Alaska wilderness.